Vi-brance/tmLanguage-schema/README.md

 This is a JSON schema for TextMate grammar definitions.

-Can be used to get intellisense working when editing grammar definitions within **Visual&nbsp;Studio&nbsp;Code**.
+Can be used to get intellisense working when editing grammar definitions within **Visual Studio Code**.